 In all projects full cognisance is taken of disability issues with best practice methods being used.
 Dishing of footpaths and provision of tactile paving is included as standard and consideration is given to providing handrails and replacing sub-standard railings if necessary.
 In addition consideration is given to locating street furniture in favourable positions with lighting erected on buildings which reduces the need for public lighting columns.

-2009 saw the adoption of the Council's Mobility Management Plan which contains a range of measures to improve accessibility and promote alternative methods of transport in the City and Environs.
-To that end bicycle parking was provided at the Parade, Canal Square and John's Green and Kilkenny County Council County Council commenced an extensive programme of dedicated bicycle lanes and capacity improvements on Kilkenny Ring Road and all the major radial routes leading towards the City Centre.
+The Council continued the implementation of the Council's Mobility Management Plan which contains a range of measures to improve accessibility and promote alternative methods of transport in the City and Environs.
+To that end bicycle parking was provided at John's Quay and Kieran St. Kilkenny County Council County Council continued their programme of dedicated bicycle lanes and capacity improvements on Kilkenny Ring Road and all the major radial routes leading towards the City Centre.

-Kilkenny Local Authorities also made a bid to the Smarter Travel Competition, which is being administered by the Department of Transport.
-The genesis of the bid was our Mobility Management Plan and Kilkenny were successful in reaching the Second Stage out of approx. 40 entries.
-The Second Stage bid is due for submission by 30th April, 2010 and will contain a range of measures to improve mobility for all citizens, reduce congestion and emissions and promote economic activity.
+Kilkenny Local Authorities were successful in their Stage 1 bid under Smarter Travel Competition, which is being administered by the Department of Transport.
+The Second Stage bid was submitted on 30th April, 2010 and contains a range of measures to improve mobility for all citizens, reduce congestion and emissions and promote economic activity.
 Results of the competition are not yet to hand.

 FOOTPATH RESTORATION / REPAIR

 Works were completed at James Street, Greenshill , New Rd. and Upper New St. Kilkenny Borough Council will continue to provide further pedestrian crossing points, dropped kerbs and tactile paving where necessary.
 New pedestrian crossing points were provided on Michael St. and Upper New St.